MarcusGrass/pgwm/README.md

 git clone https://github.com/MarcusGrass/pgwm.git

 ## Build the project
+As of 0.3.0 the WM runs in pure Rust with no libc dependencies.
+In effect this means that the binary will always be statically linked.
+It also sadly means that the nightly toolchain needs to compile it, and that some use of unsafety is needed.
+Mostly this comes from direct syscalls, which will always be unsafe, as well as the WM entrypoint since we don't include start files.

+Another side effect of this is that a target needs to be specified for build-scripts in dependencies to run correctly since the binary will be statically linked anyway it just defaults to --target x86_64-unknown-linux-gnu in [the build script](build_wm.sh).

+`lld` is required, if you don't want to change [the small build script](build_wm.sh) and remove it as the default linker there.

 The project builds default with xinerama support, a status-bar, and support for a config-file.
 To compile without either, disable default features.
 To build with max optimizations use --profile=lto.